galaxyproject/galaxy-hub/src/admin/config/windows/index.md

 Open the Microsoft store and select your desired Linux distribution. *This instruction was tested on Ubuntu 18.04 LTS but any distribution known to work with Galaxy should work.*

 **Step 3**
 During the installation of Galaxy we ran into issues with Yarn throwing a "Error: ENOENT: no such file or directory,".
-The cause of this error remains unclear according to [Github issues](https://github.com/yarnpkg/yarn/issues/5275) but installing Yarn in Windows allowed us to install Galaxy successfully in the Ubuntu subsystem.
+The cause of this error remains unclear according to [Github issues](https://github.com/yarnpkg/yarn/issues/5275).
+During our first test installing Yarn in Windows allowed us to install Galaxy successfully in the Ubuntu subsystem.
 You can download Yarn for Windows from the [Yarn website](https://yarnpkg.com/lang/en/docs/install/#windows-stable).
+The error does however seem to be very hard to pin down and we have seen similar issues later even with this error but were still able to run Galaxy and the client.

 ## Installing and running Galaxy.